DOkwufulueze/AutoStartup/README.md

 done
 ```

+# If you didn't start from scratch [meaning you cloned this repo], simply proceed to the next step

 # Execute the script from its parent directory
 On your terminal, in the directory containing auto-startup, simply execute the script by: